 Many people care deeply about how their vehicles look.

 After the up-front investment, a good car wash can be about as hands-off as it gets.
+It's one of the most profitable small town business ideas for passive income.

 Add some vending machines, re-stock them weekly in the summer, and you'll be all set to go!